manhashed/hyperliquidvault/api-scripts/README.md

 ### 6. `getAllData.js`
 Fetches everything in one go:
-- Runs all the above scripts
+- Runs all the above scripts sequentially
 - Provides comprehensive summary

 **Usage:**
 ```bash
 node api-scripts/getAllData.js
 ```

+**Note:** For a single, well-formatted comprehensive report, use `getVaultData.js` instead.

 ## Configuration